Workflows & Recipes

 3. Is this leg financially expensive to hold?
 Funding rates and basis across exchanges via CCXT.

-4. Is the token itself safe?
+4. Does the token trigger risk flags?
 Honeypot flags, owner privileges, and tax walls from GoPlus.

 Four questions, four providers, four auth schemes, four rate limiters.
-Before Hive, a solo dev typically gave up on one or two of them and shipped a bot that lost money to conditions it couldn't see.
+Without a unified data layer, teams often leave out one or two checks because the integration cost is high.
 Hive consolidates those four signals behind one MCP endpoint and one API key.

 Architecture overview